darklang/docs/docs/structured-editing.md

 ## Blanks

-A blank expressions acts as a placeholder where you can type to create a different expression.
+A blank expression acts as a placeholder where you can type to create a different expression.
 The value of a blank expression is `Incomplete`, because it needs to be completed in order to be useful.

 ![Blank Example](assets/structuredediting/blank_example.png)